top of page

 A long-term approach is not only critical for increasing stability, but is also inherent to the art collecting process.
 Investing in art takes research and careful consideration.
 It is necessary to undergo extensive research to uncover artists on the cusp of a rise in their career, to understand what type of work has been selling well, and what constitutes a reasonable price or inherent value in an artwork.
 In this aspect, the role of an advisor who has the collector’s interests in mind is indispensable; they bring to the table the specialist knowledge acquired over many years by themselves and their team, providing unparalleled expertise to both new and existing collectors.

 It's also critical to understand what kind of art collector you are – your approach to collecting will inform your strategy.
-Are you an art enthusiast, drawn to a particular time-period, art movement, medium or style, and seek to display your collection in your home?
-Are you first-and-foremost a financial investor, guided by increasing opportunities for returns, and need specialist support for preserving the value of your investments?
+Are you an art enthusiast, drawn to a particular time period, art movement, medium or style, and seek to display your collection in your home?
+Are you first and foremost a financial investor, guided by increasing opportunities for returns, and need specialist support for preserving the value of your investments?
 Do you want to be involved in the contemporary art world, meeting living artists and becoming a recognised patron for art?
 Your personal, financial and social goals are important to assess, since art prices fluctuate – depending on many factors including supply and demand, auction records, market trends and gallery representation agreements.
-In such a market, the purchase decisions you make need to be guided by what is most important for you in your identity as a collector.
-Evaluating these goals is helpful for the relationship you have with your advisor, as an art advisor understands that maximising profits is rarely the only motivator for collectors, and this filters into their approach for guiding you through the art world.
+In such a market, the purchase decisions you make need to be guided by what is most important for you in your identity as a collector as well as evaluating these goals with your advisor.
+These goals should be understood in terms of maximising profit (despite the fact that this is a rare motivator for collectors), it should ultimately filter into both of your approaches.

 Interior shot of a gallery with 3 large wall pieces on display